 Emergency workers (Scotland) Act 2005

 It is a criminal offence to impede or assault people who provide emergency services.
 Assaulting an emergency worker in Scotland is a relatively common offence.
 With over 600 recorded crimes in some months in parts of 2020.
 Emergency services personnel includes police officers, members of the fire/ambulance service, prison officers and many more.
-If you are charged with assaulting a police officer or any emergency worker call a solicitor ASAP.
+If you are charged with assaulting a police officer or any emergency worker call a lawyer ASAP.

 Emergency workers Act FAQ